grammyjs/website/site/docs/hosting/vercel.md

 Don't forget to add **environment variables** such as your **bot token**.
 Once you have done, deploy it!

-## Setting up the Telegram Webhook
+## Setting Up the Telegram Webhook

 Your bot is ready.
 The last step is to add the webhook that connects your deployment with Telegram and your bot token.
-Here is the command you need to run in your browser:
+Here is the URL you need to visit using your browser:

 ```md:no-line-numbers
 https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=<HOST_URL>